AryByt/Are-Ya-Da-Park/README.md

 -API to get the information and pictures from.
 -A media query for a Iphone/smaller device to display the website differently.
 -Using CSS to have different background colors.
--Eventlistner for the submit search.
+-Eventlisteners for the submit search.

 #### PostMVP
 -A hamburger menu.